 What We Do

-Pathway for Immigrant Workers (PIW) is a Cambridge-based nonprofit serving the Greater Boston area and beyond.
+Pathway for Immigrant Workers (PIW) is a Cambridge-based nonprofit serving clients locally and across the country.
 We assist low-wage workers already here in the U.S. with work authorization in employment-sponsored lawful permanent residence applications.

 We represent employers who would not otherwise have the means to sponsor a minimum wage worker for a green card.
 After an initial assessment, if appropriate we represent the employer in the immigration process.

-The legal work will be provided pro bono – there will be no charge for legal services.
-The employer will be asked to pay the advertising costs associated with the PERM labor certification process, as well as the USCIS filing fee for the immigrant visa petition.
+The legal work will be provided at a discounted legal fee.
+The employer will also be asked to pay the advertising costs associated with the PERM labor certification process, as well as the USCIS filing fee for the immigrant visa petition.

 At the completion of the process, the foreign national will receive an approved immigrant petition.
 If eligible, they will then complete the green card process through consular processing abroad or adjustment of status in the U.S.